bamoah30/ai-data-analyzer/src/Phase_3_Interface_and_Interaction/ReadMe.md

 > Phase Summary: Bernard is transforming a modular AI engine into a user-facing product powered by Hugging Face.
 By integrating CLI and GUI interfaces, he’s making the tool accessible, testable, and ready for real-world use.

 > Milestone: CLI and GUI scaffolding underway.
 Hugging Face integration in progress.
-Public demo planned for Week 7.
+Public demo planned for the end of week 6.